-- Expand the existing list of invasive plant species and include mechanisms to measure success of invasive species management. - Address poor water guality and high levels of E.coli in the river. - · Employ better social and public education strategies to address resource impacts. - Ensure that regulatory agencies are communicating with each other. - Expand research and restoration projects conducted by or in partnership with universities. - · Provide better infrastructure to address resource impacts from encampments.
+- Expand the existing list of invasive plant species and include mechanisms to measure success of invasive species management. - Address poor water quality and high levels of E.coli in the river. - Employ better social and public education strategies to address resource impacts. - Ensure that regulatory agencies are communicating with each other. - Expand research and restoration projects conducted by or in partnership with universities. - Provide better infrastructure to address resource impacts from encampments. - Revise or provide clarification on the proposed resource management categories. - Ensure mapping is up to date and reflects current conditions. - Provide the NRMP monitoring plan for public review. - Ensure the NRMP does not prevent increase recreational use in the lower reach of the Parkway.

-American River Parkway Advisory Committee NRMP Workshop 3.
+3. American River Parkway Advisory Committee NRMP Workshops

-The NRMP project team held the ARPAC NRMP workshop on July 10, 2020 to provide an overview of the NRMP, including the NRMP status, NRMP Task Force, framework, and preliminary mapping products, to the committee members for feedback.
+The NRMP project team held an ARPAC NRMP workshop on July 10, 2020 to provide an overview of the NRMP, including the NRMP status, NRMP Task Force, framework, and preliminary mapping products, to the committee members for feedback.
+A second ARPAC NRMP workshop was held on March 19, 2021 to allow the committee to give feedback on the public review draft NRMP.